smarttransit-ai/transit-gym/README.md

 * Using [TraCI](https://sumo.dlr.de/docs/TraCI.html) to interact with SUMO
 * Get the position info of stops (including edge ID, lane position and lane index) based on geo coordinates in [GTFS](https://github.com/smarttransit-ai/transit-energy-dashboard/blob/master/app/data/raw/GTFS/gtfs_may_2020/stops.txt).

 *Note:* Due to the nature of the automatic process, there would be many stops with incorrect positions converted through TraCI.
 The stops might be identified on a neighbor link with an opposite direction.
 For example, a stop should on edge ID '-123', and the lane position is 10, but it may be identified on edge ID '123' without the '-' sign, and the lane position is 90, have 10 distance to the end of the edge.
 This issue will cause buses to turn around fequently on their route.
-So it is necessary to find out these incorrect stops and revise them to the correct edge ID and lane position in the [stops position info file](https://github.com/hdemma/transit-simulator/blob/master/data/stopsinf_CARTA.xlsx).
+So it is necessary to find out these incorrect stops and revise them to the correct edge ID and lane position in the [busstops.xlsx](https://github.com/hdemma/transit-simulator/blob/master/data/busstops.xlsx).

 The edge lists in the later route file can supply the clue to check which stop is set on a wrong position on the route.
 It generally takes place when there are more than two edges with the same ID numbers but at least one is with “– “sign.